|The Bismarck under way|

 |Bismarck as it looks now on the sea floor|

 The bottom line is that the Bismarck was sunk due to overwhelming British sea power and, as usual, became just another German tactical defeat, with the happy outcome of an Allied strategic triumph.
-However, sinking the Bismarck was a bittersweet victory for the Allies because it enhanced German glory, gave the Nazis a propaganda victory of sorts ("These brave men fought to the death, so should you!"), and degraded British capabilities.
+However, sinking the Bismarck was a bittersweet victory for the Allies because it enhanced German glory, gave the Germans a propaganda victory of sorts ("These brave men fought to the death, so should you!"), and degraded British capabilities.
 Several unrelated German successes can be said to have benefited tangentially from the Bismarck's demise.
 The loss of the Bismarck led to German strategic decisions that caused the Allies lingering headaches that only fully went away with the German surrender.
 All in all, the necessary pursuit and destruction of the Bismarck was an epic confrontation that hurt both sides.

 The next video is of Johnny Horton's "Sink the Bismarck."
 No, it's not a serious historical item... but it's a fun song.